|

 from an organization like the National Institutes of Health, as Dr. Stephen

-Withrow and his colleagues at Colorado State University do, it is often
+Withrow and his colleagues at Colorado State University do, it is often because

-actually contribute to the study and treatment of cancer in people.
+to the study and treatment of cancer in people.

 "At worst, it's neutral," stresses Dr. Duda, meaning

 that veterinary oncology takes nothing way from human oncology.
-"At best, it
+"At best, it not

-information that can help people with cancer."
+that can help people with cancer."

-Studying cancer in companion animals has and will
+Studying cancer in companion animals has and will continue to shed

-continue to shed important light on cancer in humans.
+important light on cancer in humans.

 As Lili Duda points out, for a long time the prevailing model has been for